NimishMishra/randomized_caches/randomized_cache_hello_world/README.md

 Run through `bash setup.sh`.
 We have tested the following on Ubuntu.
 Please use an appropriate package manager (like yum) for your system (say Redhat).
 This scripts does the following:

+Pre-requisite: `export BASE_DIR=...`.
+Point this to the top-level directory of this repository.

 1. Setup python2.7

 2. Setup virtualenv